-This study used the cross-sectional survey design.
-An expost facto approach was used for the identification of CEC for learning bearing since none of the independent variables was manipulated.
+This study is a survey type.
+An ex-post facto approach was used for the identification of CEC for learning bearing since none of the independent variables was manipulated

 The procedures for hypothesizing the links adopts the format of American Instructional Design Project (IDP) (2005) on identification of Cognitive Entry Characteristics (CEC).
 IDP (2005) stipulates that the designer must identify CEC that must be passed along to the learners with the target task using procedural analysis or flowcharts or combination of the two if appropriate for the content.
 This study used the hierarchy of CEC as the flowchart.
-The flowchart is presented in Fig. 1.
-Units 1 to unit 8 in Fig. 1 are the hypothesized cognitive entry characteristics (CEC) while unit 9 consist the target task that is distances, sizes of angles and bearing.
+The flowchart is presented in the Figs.1.
+Units 1 to unit 8 m Fig. 1 are the hypothesized cognitive entry characteristics (CEC) while unit 9 consist the target task that is distances, sizes of angles and bearing.